When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Gianna

-• Giana Maria Canale: Italian actress.
+• Giana Maria Canale: A stunning Italian actress from the golden age of cinema.

-• Gianna D’Angelo: American soprano.
+• Gianna D’Angelo: A celebrated American soprano opera singer.

-• Gianna Manzini: Italian writer.
+• Gianna Manzini: A notable Italian writer and feminist.

-• Gianna Nannini: Italian singer-songwriter.
+• Gianna Nannini: A famous Italian rock singer-songwriter.

-Gianna in Popular Culture
+Gianna in Pop Culture

-• Gianna: a fictional character from the “Ella Perri Mystery Series” books.
+• Gianna: A fictional character from the “Ella Perri Mystery Series” books.

 The following are answers to some of the most frequently asked questions about the name Gianna.